Blocks in a Data Node#

 QMGR#

 QMGR stands for Cluster Manager with a little play on pronunciation.
 This block is responsible for the heartbeat protocol in RonDB.
-It is the lowest level of the cluster management in RonDB.
+It is the lowest level of cluster management in RonDB.
 It is involved in early start phases to register a new node into the cluster and maintains the order used to decide which node is the master node (it is the oldest node registered).
 Nodes are registered one at a time and all nodes are involved in this registration, thus all nodes agree on the age of a node.
-Next we decide that the oldest node is always choosen as the new master node whenever a master node fails.
+Next, we decide that the oldest node is always chosen as the new master node whenever a master node fails.

 NDBCNTR#